komal-armarkar/Komal-Armarkar/README.md

 - Hall of Fame by MoneyTree KK
 - Hall of Fame by Caviar
 - Hall of Fame by Pantheon, Optimizely, Mailgun
+- Presented a talk on "Command Injection" at InfosecGirls, a Infosec Chapter lead by Vandana Verma, OWASPWIA Lead India.

 ***